Yearning for a World of Love and Justice: An introduction to the Ideas of Tikkun and the Network of Spiritual Progressives (NSP)

 Racism, however, is not only a structural problem built into the economic, political, and cultural heritage of our societal institutions, but also a psychological issue.
 It becomes particularly prominent when large numbers of people are alienated and in pain because they feel “dissed” by the society in which they live.
 They experience this pain because they buy into the ideology of the competitive marketplace with its insistence that we live in a meritocracy in which we “create our own reality” and hence we have no one to blame for the pain in our lives but ourselves.
 The resulting painful self-blaming is often dealt with through alcoholism, drug abuse, or other forms of addiction, but the pain remains.

 Institutional racism is maintained also by the largely unconscious assumption of white supremacy that is internalized by white people in a white dominant society.
 Overcoming the racism embedded in U.S. educational, legal and other systems requires white people to actively commit to becoming aware of the white supremacy that permeates their lives, exposing it, understanding how it diminishes the humanity of white people, and seeking to undo it.
 At the same time, we do not wish to participate in a general demeaning of white people in this society or to ignore the ways in which their lives have been negatively impacted by living in a society that uses racism to pit groups against one another.
 We refuse to perpetuate divisions based on race, class, gender, or ethnicity while recognizing that unity amongst all peoples cannot be fully achieved without dismantling racism.
-The vision we put forth in this entire document is one that would lift up all peoples.
-That requires not only a change in consciousness, but also a fundamental transformation of our economic and political system.
+The vision we put forth in our full Platform for a Loving and Just World is one that would lift up all peoples.
+That requires not only a change in consciousness, but also a fundamental transformation of our economic and political systems.

 Among the steps a loving and caring society will take: